tjusenchen/StoryDroid/README.md

+# We will release a new version soon to extract storyboards with more UI scenarios compared with SceneDroid, StoryDistiller, and StoryDroid for Android apps!

 # NEW: We developed an extended version of StoryDroid/StoryDistiller to explore more scenes of GUI pages, named [SceneDroid](https://github.com/SceneDroid/SceneDroid).

 # StoryDroid/StoryDistiller